Skip to content

 Meet your key segments

-Of these segments, the Pragmatic Adopters are the fastest-growing group, rising from 10% to 17% of homeowners in the past two and a half years.
-This goes beyond how we defined the groups: it shows real market movement and building momentum.
-And that's great news for energy companies, installers and suppliers who are trying to sell energy tech to homeowners.
+The fact that the Pragmatic Adopter group is growing in size, goes beyond how we defined the groups: it shows real market change and some genuine positive momentum in progressive attitudes to home electro-tech.
+And that's great news for energy companies, installers and suppliers who are trying to grow adoption among homeowners.

-HETS identifies an additional four segments where sense of agency has been declining over the past 2.5 years.
+HETS identifies an additional four segments where sense of agency has been declining over the past 2.5 years (Value-Driven Greens (15%), Unplugged Greens (18%), Uncommitted Mainstream (22%) and Denying Rejectors (15%).
 But these groups are far more likely to be rejectors of the technologies.

 Implications